-INITED BOARD

-UNITED BOARD FOR CHRISTIAN HIGHER EDUCATION IN ASIA

-DECEMBER 2023

 Also in this issue: United Board Annual Report 2022-2023

-Contents
+Coi ntents

-3 Foreword from the President
+3 Message from the President

 4 A Lifetime of Fighting for Equality

 8 A Grand Finale to Centennial Celebrations

-12 Taking the Purse of Higher Education
+12 Taking the Pulse of Higher Education

 14 A Tale of Two United Board Fellows

 18 A Claypot of Theologies, Cultures and Cuisines

 22 A Season for Giving

-23 United Board Annual Report 2022-2023: Financial Review and Donation Summery
+23 United Board Annual Report 2022-2023: Financial Review and Donation Summary

 24 United Board Programs: Impact and Highlights in 2022-2023

 28 Our Donors

 32 United Board Trustees

 33 United Board Staff and Consultants; New Staff

 34 Congratulations to Ricky Cheng!

 35 New Staff; Obituaries

 Message from the President

 I joined the United Board on 1 June 2023, and have spent my first few months becoming acquainted with the work of this unique organization, learning from staff, trustees (current and former), friends, donors, and colleagues from our network institutions.
 The more I learn, the more excited I am about our future.
 We have a strong foundation upon which to build and we have a dedicated team with whom to build it.

-While being in the United States this August, I met with donors, friends, and former trustees from New York and New Jersey, and then traveled to California, Ohio, and Michigan to meet others.
+In these first few months, I had traveled to our three offices in New York City, Chennai, and Hong Kong to meet personally with each member of our staff.
+While in the United States this August, I met with donors, friends, and former trustees from New York and New Jersey, and then traveled to California, Ohio, and Michigan to meet others.

 I have also had the privilege to meet with some of our partner institutions in the Philippines, India, Sri Lanka, Singapore, South Korea, and Hong Kong.
-The geographic footprint of the United Board is enormous - our partners span 16 countries/regions and six time zones, and our donors and friends are spread across three continents what brings us together as a community are our shared values and goals.
+The geographic footprint of the United Board is enormous - our partners span 16 countries/regions and six time zones, and our donors and friends are spread across three continents - what brings us together as a community are our shared values and goals.

 In all these meetings, the love and passion that our friends have for the United Board was evident.
 I was moved deeply by their thoughtfulness and care as we talked about how to make our work even more meaningful and impactful.
 Everywhere I traveled I saw genuine interest in delivering quality education and making full use of the knowledge, resources, and educational experiences available through the United Board.

 Through it all, I am learning that the values and the legacy of the United Board are shared, cultivated, and lived each and every day all across the globe.

 I am pleased to share with you the 2023 winter edition of Horizons.
-This issue will give you more information about the travels and connections I have already mentioned.
-Additionally, you will find stories about our friends and alumni who are impacting their communities, and you will also read highlights of recent United Board events and programs.
+Here you will find stories about our friends and alumni who are impacting their communities, and you will also find some highlights of recent United Board events and programs.

 Each story captures the passion that the United Board and those connected to us exhibit in their communities while advancing Christian values.
-For example, you will read about Ruth Daugherty, who has dedicated her life to

-the cause of equality

-far beyond the walls

-and influence of

-her church.
-Ruth

-is a former trustee

-and vice chair of the

-United Board and
+For example, you will read about Ruth Daugherty, who has dedicated her life to the cause of equality far beyond the walls and influence of her church.
+Ruth is a former trustee and vice chair of the United Board and was the driving force behind many United Board's initiatives in the 1980s and 90s.

-she was a driving

-force behind many of

-the United Board's

-initiatives in the 1980

-and 90s.